AvinashSingh1996/AvinashSingh_Portfolio/ReadMe.md

 - ⚙️ Obsessed with automation and AI workflows
 - 🎨 Detail-oriented in UI/UX and user flows
 - 🤝 Collaborative in agile environments
+- ☁️ Learning and building with Azure —  Functions, Blob Storage, DevOps, and Cosmos DB while preparing for the Azure Developer Associate certification.
+It’s a platform I’m excited to grow with.

 ---